toUpperCase78/intel-processors/README.md

 ![Intel Logo](https://i.ibb.co/VTr09cf/intel-logo.png)

-Being enthusiast for data analysis, here's my another dataset project which is for analyzing **Intel processors**.
+Being enthusiast for data science, this is my another dataset project which is for analyzing **Intel processors**.
 Thanks to these datasets altogether, one can realize how computer processors have evolved within the last few decades, in terms of many criterions!

-This repository contains the datasets that involve all processors from **Core**, **Pentium**, **Celeron**, **Xeon**, **Itanium**, **Atom** and **Quark SoC** series Intel has ever manufactured until **January 2020**.
+This repository contains the datasets that involve all processors from **Core**, **Pentium**, **Celeron**, **Xeon**, **Itanium**, **Atom** and **Quark SoC** series Intel has ever manufactured until **September 2020**.

-_Hopefully, I'm going to perform data analysis over these processors and present them here very soon._
+_Hopefully, I'm going to perform data analysis over these processors and present them here soon._

 All these info in the dataset is based on Intel ARK [website](https://ark.intel.com/content/www/tr/tr/ark.html).

 ## Features

-The 1st version of the datasets contains these features below:
+Current version of the datasets contains these features below:

 - `Product`: Name of the manufactured processor
 - `Status`: Indicates the current status of the processor